 There are many companies offering you the chance to sit back and watch the scenery, with half day, full day and bespoke tours around the lakes and fells.
 Take a look at our Minibus tours and bus explorer tickets page.

-These lakes have passenger boats with muliple stops:
+These lakes have passenger boats with multiple stops:

 Windermere Lake Cruises - stops at Lakeside, Ferry House, Bowness-on-Windermere, Windermere Jetty, Bark Barn Pier, Wray Castle, Brockhole on Windermere and Ambleside.